Allergens and Tags: Review AI Suggestions in Your Digital Menu

 | 10 | Mustard | Sauces, dressings, curry, marinades | Automatic + composition |

-| 11 | Sesame | Hamburger buns, hummus, tahini | Automatic + context for bakery |
+| 11 | Sesame | Hamburger buns, hummus, tahini | Automatic + bakery context |

-| 12 | Sulfites | Wine, vinegar, dried fruit, reduction | Automatic by beverages/sauces |
+| 12 | Sulfites | Wine, vinegar, dried fruit, reduction | Automatic by drinks/sauces |

 | 13 | Lupin | Lupin flour, snacks, gluten-free bread | Automatic by ingredients |